 "We are very fortunate to have Adam on our staff," Murphy says.
 "We respect coach Carol Hutchins and her staff at Michigan very much and try to emulate their program in many ways.
 We all look forward to working further with Adam."

-Arbour, an Ann Arbor native, was a three-year member of the Michigan baseball team (2007-09).
+Arbour, an Ann Arbor native, is a 2011 graduate of the University of Michigan where he was a three-year member of the Michigan baseball team (2007-09).
 Over that span the Wolverines won two Big Ten championships (2007-08) and an NCAA regional title in 2007.

 "Coach Murphy has established an amazing softball culture here in Tuscaloosa and I am very thankful that he asked me to jump on board," says Arbour.
 "Coach Murphy, Alyson Habetz, and Stephanie VanBrakle are some of the best minds in the game and I look forward to continue learning from them and adding value to this program."